marcoverpas/PhD_Lectures_Macerata_2025/README.md

 $$ r_l = \bar{r}_l \quad \text{(B.21)} $$

 Model BMW is now complete.
+The redundant or hidden equation can be derived from the last row of the TFM table, which requires that:

+$$ \Delta M_h = \Delta M_s $$

+This equation is excluded from the model and used to double-check its water-tightness.

 The charts below show the evolution of selected variables following different shocks.

 <figure>
 <img